annethye/learn-git/recipe_book.md

 This was a simple fast-forward merge.

 ### 6. Create new branch and switch to it
-Create a new branch, then switch over to it to work on new-recipe.txt.
+Create a new branch, then switch over to it, to work on new-recipe.txt.
 The recipe can be whatever dish you’d like.

 As we're working on a new recipe the new branch will be called new_recipe.
 ```